960 Old Cooma Road, Googong, NSW, 2620

 What is Equine Assisted Therapy?

 Equine Assisted Therapy provides an outdoor, nature-based environment that promotes relaxation and engagement.
-Unlike traditional talk therapy, equine-assisted therapies are experiential, meaning you learn and grow through direct interactions with the horses rather than through verbal conversation alone allows you to develop self-awareness, improve social interactions, and build confidence in a non-judgmental space.
+Unlike traditional "sit and talk" therapy, equine-assisted therapies are experiential, meaning you learn and grow through direct interactions with the horses rather than through verbal conversation alone allows you to develop self-awareness, improve social interactions, and build confidence in a non-judgmental space.

-Sessions are tailored to your therapeutic goals and comfort level.
+Sessions are tailored to the clients therapeutic goals and comfort level.
 Activities may include grooming, leading, or observing horses to encourage mindfulness, emotional regulation, and self-reflection.
 No prior horse experience is needed, and our sessions focus on non-riding interactions designed to build trust, confidence, and personal growth.

 Our therapists help you interpret your experiences and emotions, using the horses’ natural responsiveness as a tool for self-awareness and personal development building your emotional resilience, improving your communication skills, and developing healthier ways to cope with stress and anxiety.